JamesGreenaway/craftcms/README.md

-# A fully customisable local developlment workflow for CraftCMS.
+# A fully customisable local development workflow for CraftCMS.
 In an effort to refine the workflow for installing multiple instances of websites running CraftCMS, this project harnesses the power of Docker to isolate the necessary resources to run Craft, and all its prerequisites, in an efficient manner.
-This project intends be as flexible as possible by ensuring that, for every step in the installation process, there is the possibilty for the user to customise it to suit their preferences.
+This project intends be as flexible as possible by ensuring that, for every step in the installation process, there is the possibility for the user to customise it to suit their preferences.

 This project uses Traefik, a open-source reverse proxy / load balancer, to route each website to its respective container through a tls connection.
 Using mkcert, a simple, zero-config tool to make locally trusted development certificates with any names you'd like, you are able to give each website a secure, https-enabled url that can run alongside all your other websites.
 In order to begin, there are a few necessary steps that you will need to follow to get up and running.
 ## Quick Reference
 ## Prerequisites
-Pleae install these tools on you computer before continuing:
+Please install these tools on you computer before continuing:
 1. [Docker](https://docs.docker.com/install/)
 1. [Docker Compose](https://docs.docker.com/compose/install/)
 1. [Homebrew](https://brew.sh/)
 1. [Dnsmasq](https://wiki.debian.org/HowTo/dnsmasq)
 1. [Mkcert](https://github.com/vishnudxb/docker-mkcert)

 Docker is used to run each Craft project in a container.
 This means that no matter what device you are running it on, as long as it can run Docker, each project will be running in the same isolated environment.
 Containers can be spun up and down quickly and have rock-solid stability.
-The images that are used in this project are all based on official images supported by Docker, and are all regulary maintined by their respective providers.
+The images that are used in this project are all based on official images supported by Docker, and are all regularly maintained by their respective providers.

-Docker Compose is offical tool created by Docker to house all the commands that you need to to provide to each container.
+Docker Compose is official tool created by Docker to house all the commands that you need to to provide to each container.
 We will be using Docker Compose to outline all the instructions that need to be sent to Docker to install and run our Craft projects.

 Homebrew is an optional MacOS-specific package manager used to install Dnsmasq and mkcert.
 Both tools can be installed without Homebrew, however for ease-of-use it is recommended that you install it.
 Note: This will not be required for Linux based devices.